AungMyoKyaw/fake-github-visitor-count/README.md

     $ fake-github-visitor --username=AungMyoKyaw --count=10
 ```

-> it will send request with random user agent for each req time
+> it will send every request with random user agent

 ## License